Android022/Final-Task-FT-/README.md

 * b. eyeballing it, searches for cinema were fairly constant, dropped severely during Covid, and have recovered but not back to their pre-Covid levels.

-Google Trends does not have an official api, so I wrote Python code to scrape Google Trends for 'cinema' searches in each state for each year of 2019-23.
+Google Trends does not have an official API, so I wrote Python code to scrape Google Trends for 'cinema' searches in each state for each year of 2019-23.
 This guide was particularly helpful: https://hackernoon.com/how-to-use-google-trends-api-with-python

-My Python code is [here](https://github.com/JacobReid02/Final-Task-FT-/blob/main/Google_Trends_Scraping.ipynb)
+My Python code is [here](https://github.com/Android022/Final-Task-FT-/blob/main/Google_Trends_Scraping.ipynb)

 With the data, I calculated the percentage change for each state from 2019 to 2023 (i.e. proxy for percentage change in Box Office revenue, 2023 vs 2019, the last full year before the pandemic).